zhaogonzi/zhaogonzi.github.io/_pages/about.md

 ---

-My name is Zhao Lei.
-I obtained my Ph.D. degree in Computer Science and Technology in 2024.
-I am very fortunate to be advised by Prof. Xiangke Liao and Prof. Kenli Li of Intelligent Ultrasound Lab, Hunan University.
-My research interests are mainly about image-based intelligent assistance for ultrasound scanning.
+My name is Lei Zhao, and I earned my Ph.D. in Computer Science and Technology in 2024.
+I had the privilege of being advised by Prof. Xiangke Liao and Prof. Kenli Li at the Intelligent Ultrasound Lab, Hunan University.
+In 2023, I was a visiting student at the Chinese University of Hong Kong and the National University of Singapore, where I worked with Prof. Hongliang Ren and Dr. Chwee Ming Lim.
+I obtained my Master's degree in 2020 under the supervision of Prof. Yong Dou at the National University of Defense Technology.
+My research interests primarily focus on artificial intelligence and medical image analysis, aiming to enhance clinical workflows and diagnostics through intelligent ultrasound scanning systems.

 Publications
 ======